 '''

-systemctl enable syslog-ng
+update-rc.d syslog-ng enable

 '''

-6.2 Ensure Audit Log Settings Support Appropriate Log Entry Formatting Validate audit log settings for each hardware device and the software installed on it, ensuring that logs include a date, timestamp, source addresses, destination addresses, and various other useful elements of each packet and/or transaction.
+6.2 Ensure Audit Log Settings Support Appropriate Log Entry Formatting

+Validate audit log settings for each hardware device and the software installed on it, ensuring that logs include a date, timestamp, source addresses, destination addresses, and various other useful elements of each packet and/or transaction.
 Systems should record logs in a standardized format such as syslog entries or those outlined by the Common Event Expression initiative.
 If systems cannot generate logs in a standardized format, log normalization tools can be deployed to convert logs into such a format.